Frequently Asked Questions#

 # Load data

-# Apply preprocessing pipeline
+# Apply preprocessing steps

 # Save processed data